miridius/serverless-telegram/README.md

     - Choose a stack name matching your project name, making sure it is unique to your AWS account & region.
     - When asked if it's ok that authorization is not defined, choose Y
     - All other options can be left as default
+1. If everything worked ok you should see the new Webhook URL in the output section at the end.
+You will use this URL in steps 10 and 11.
-1. Edit the new `samconfig.toml` in your project root and add your stack name as a global parameter, so that you won't need to specify it for other `sam` commands such as `sam logs`:
+1.  **Optional:** Edit the new `samconfig.toml` in your project root and add your stack name as a global parameter, so that you won't need to specify it for other `sam` commands such as `sam logs`:

     ```toml
     [default.global.parameters]
     stack_name = "<your stack name>"
     ```

-1. If everything worked ok you should see the new Webhook URL in the output section at the end.
-You will use this URL in the next 2 steps.
 1.  **Optional:** Test your endpoint by sending a JSON POST request to it containing `{"update_id":1,"message":{"chat":{"id":1},"text":"hi"}}` .
 For example using curl:
     ```bash
     curl -H "Content-Type: application/json" -d '{"update_id":1,"message":{"chat":{"id":1},"text":"hi"}}' <your-webhook-url>